by the Rev. Richard Edwin Craig III

 This is a testimony I am only now beginning to share outside of my family.
 Even now, in these turbulent times many find it difficult to accept such testimony.
 But like the author of the gospel according to John, I am telling the truth.
 There is more I could say, but I will stop here for now.

 About the Author

 The Rev. Richard Edwin Craig III was ordained to the priesthood in 1991 in San Antonio, Texas.
 He served many parishes and missions in the Dioceses of West Texas and Milwaukee.
 Father Craig has published two books and has other books for which he is seeking a publisher.
 He retired in 2006 but, like many clergy who are no longer officially “active,” he has been very involved in parish ministry.
 Father Craig resides in El Paso, Texas, where he and his wife, Dr. Marie Pascoe Craig, are grandparents.
 He can be reached at email@example.com.

 About Vintage Voice

-Vintage Voice is a monthly publication written by beneficiaries of The Church Pension Fund.
+Vintage Voice is a monthly publication for retirees of The Episcopal Church who, in sharing their stories, help deepen the sense of community.
 We hope you enjoy these articles and find them helpful.
 Articles are published with the authors' permission.

 Unless otherwise noted, websites referenced herein that are outside the www.cpg.org domain are not associated with The Church Pension Fund and its affiliates (collectively, the Church Pension Group) and the Church Pension Group is not responsible for the content of any such websites.